Health-RI/The-FAIR-Metroline/pages/scenarios/funders.md

 ---
-title: How to meet funder FAIR data requirements?
+title: How to meet funder FAIR data requirements set by ZonMw?
 permalink: scenarios/funders
 page_id: funders
 custom_js: metro-timeline
 ---

 ## Background
-As a researcher working with external funding, you need to comply with your funder's FAIR data requirements as part of your grant obligations.
+I'm a researcher and I got a grant proposal approved by ZonMw.
+I want to understand the steps I need to take to comply with these requirements and ensure that my data meets the FAIR requirements.

 ## Scenario Overview

-You've received funding that requires you to make your research data FAIR - findable, accessible, interoperable, and reusable - in compliance with open science policies.
+As a researcher I need to know who's responsible to make FAIR happen within my organization.
+It's my responsibility because the grant is mine.

+As part of the funding agreement, I need to ensure that my research data is made FAIR in accordance with ZonMw's FAIR data management policy.

-{% include scenario-overview.html complexity="Medium to High" experts="Data Steward, Privacy Officer, Repository Manager" outcome="Funder-compliant FAIR dataset" %}
+{% include scenario-overview.html complexity="Medium" experts="Data Steward, Privacy Officer, Repository Manager" outcome="Funder-compliant FAIR dataset" %}

 ## Your Journey